pakyow/pakyow/docs/config/_overview.md

 *cookies.expiration (7 days)*
 When cookes should expire.
 The value should be an instance of Ruby's `Time` object, set to the expiration date.
-Here's an example that sets the expiration to 14 days.
+Here's an example that sets the cookie expiration to 14 days:

 ```ruby
 cookies.expiration = Time.now + 60 * 60 * 24 * 14
 ```